Do Fine-Tuned LLMs Understand Vulnerabilities? An Investigation into the Semantic Trap: Conclusion

 \section{Conclusion}

-To summarize, in this paper we investigate whether fine-tuned LLMs genuinely learn vulnerability root cause or instead rely on functional patterns in vulnerability detection and identify a failure mode we term the Semantic Trap.
-Using TrapEval, an evaluation framework that combines paired and non-paired datasets, semantic-preserving perturbations, and semantic-gap analysis, we conduct an extensive study across five state-of-the-art LLMs.
-Our findings highlight three key observations: (1) although fine-tuning improves standard detection metrics, models exhibit severe false positives when functional shortcuts are removed, particularly in vulnerability–patch (V2P) settings; (2) fine-tuned models show poor robustness, with consistent degradation in recall and F1-score under minor semantic-preserving transformations; and (3) detection performance is strongly correlated with the semantic gap between vulnerable code and its patch, improving only when patches introduce substantial semantic divergence.
-These results demonstrate that current fine-tuning practices primarily reinforce shortcut learning rather than true security reasoning.
-We conclude that paired evaluations and semantic-aware robustness testing are essential for accurately assessing LLM-based vulnerability detectors and that future research should move toward code-semantic-aware training and evaluation paradigms to enable reliable LLM-assisted software security analysis.
+To summarize, in this paper we investigate whether fine-tuned LLMs genuinely learn vulnerability root causes or instead rely on functional patterns in vulnerability detection, and we identify a failure mode that we term the \textit{Semantic Trap}, characterized by three observable symptoms (pairing-sensitive performance, gap-dictated decisions, and fragility to semantic-preserving change).
+Using TrapEval, an evaluation framework that combines paired (V2P) and unpaired (V2N) datasets, semantic-preserving perturbations, semantic-gap analysis, and an LLM-assisted error taxonomy, we conduct an extensive study across five state-of-the-art LLMs under two fine-tuning paradigms (with and without explicit reasoning).
+Our findings highlight three key observations: (1) models trained under the without-explicit-reasoning paradigm achieve deceptively high performance on traditional datasets (V2N) but suffer large false-alarm rates on patched code (V2P) and noticeable robustness degradation under semantic-preserving transformations; (2) the detection performance of these models on (vulnerable, patched) pairs shows a weak but statistically systematic dependency on the superficial semantic gap (CodeBLEU), and although fine-tuning with explicit reasoning reduces this measurable dependency, the result is partly compatible with a floor effect arising from lower recall and should not be read as direct evidence of escaping the trap; and (3) explicit-reasoning models still frequently fail in ways consistent with shallow semantic understanding, predominantly misinterpreting control flow (driving False Positives) and misapplying vulnerability definitions (driving False Negatives).
+Taken together, these results indicate that current fine-tuning practices tend to reinforce shortcut learning rather than imparting genuine security reasoning.
+We conclude that paired evaluations are essential for accurately assessing LLM-based vulnerability detectors, and that future research should move toward code-semantic-aware training paradigms to enable reliable automated software security analysis.